astrosica/e-Electronics_sales_analysis/README.md

 **Product performance by region:** The AirPods Headphones are the most popular product across all regions, having sold 18,574 items ($3.1 million) in NA, 11,227 items ($1.7 million) in EMEA, 4,226 items ($0.6 million) in APAC, and 1,911 items ($0.3 million) in LATAM.

 **Marketing channel performance:** The direct marketing channels brought in both the highest number of orders (84K) and total revenue ($23.2 million) while social media brought in both the lowest number of orders (1.3K) and total revenue ($300K).
+While direct marketing channels brought in the highest number of loyalty members (23K), the unknown marketing channel had the highest loyalty program signup rate (an impressive 78%).

 **Loyalty program efficacy:** The loyalty program is gaining popularity, increasing from 12% of customers in 2019 to 52% in 2022.
 Last year, loyalty members made 1K more purchases than non-loyalty customers, spending $30 more on average and bringing in $500K more in revenue.